 Of course you may now be interested to learn what your Big 5 personality traits are.
 You can complete a FREE questionnaire here.

-But what if you don’t share the traits of extroversion or conscientiousness?
-Is it game over in the job interview?
+But what if you don’t share the traits of extroversion or conscientiousness Is it game over in the job interview?

-I’m not suggesting as a natural introvert that you act as if you were an extrovert in an interview situation – that would feel uncomfortable for you and strange for the panel.
+I’m not suggesting as a natural introvert that you act as if you were an extrovert in an interview situation – that would feel uncomfortable for you and strange for a panel.
 However, undertaking thorough planning and preparation for an interview, whether conscientiousness is a natural trait or not, can help to build your confidence ahead of the interview.

 Behaviour